 Getting started in the world of medical cannabis is not an easy feat.
-No two states treat the substance exactly the same, and in the eyes of the federal government, it's still a schedule one narcotic.
+No two states treat the substance exactly the same, and in the eyes of the federal government, it's still a Schedule 1 narcotic.

-For physicians working in the Pennsylvania Commonwealth, prescribing medical cannabis requires a license, and patients must be certified as having a medical need for the drug.
+For physicians working in the Pennsylvania Commonwealth, prescribing medical cannabis requires a license, and medical marijuana consumers must be certified as having a medical need for the drug.

 In 2016, the state passed Act 16, which defines a number of regulations for how medical cannabis can be used and by whom.
 The law also creates a series of hoops to jump through for local businesses that want to participate in medical cannabis distribution.